protontypes/open-sustainable-technology/docs/BUSINESS.md

 * [Spring Lane Capital](https://www.springlanecapital.com/) - We focus on solutions that have significantly positive impacts on the sustainability of our natural resources.

 ### Open Source
+* [Shuttleworth Foundation](https://shuttleworthfoundation.org/) - An experiment in open philanthropy and uses alternative funding methodologies and collaborative ways of working to ensure that every fellow receives the necessary support to succeed.

 ## Open Business Models